 Clinical Translation: Requirements and Developments of Clinical Trials

 The ultimate goal for clinical research is translation to the clinic; however, surprisingly few technologies make this transition [57].
 The field of biomedical spectroscopies, including ATR-FTIR spectroscopy, has developed considerably in the last two decades yet viable clinical products are only just beginning to emerge [58].
-Key barriers to translation include disruption to clinical workflows and increased economic burden on healthcare providers; despite any clinical benefits that new technologies may offer [7].
+Key barriers to translation include disruption to clinical workflows and increased economic burden on healthcare providers; despite the clinical benefits that new technologies may offer [7].

 Generally speaking, defining the clinical question is the first step in translational research and should tackle an unmet need in the treatment, diagnosis or another specific aspect of a disease or clinical problem.
 The unmet need should be fully explored; for example, in diagnostic applications, the diagnostic pathway should be carefully mapped in order to deduce the underlying issues that need to be resolved.
-For the early detection of brain cancer, this process was overviewed in a health economic assessment that aimed to characterise the current patient pathway and furthermore understand the cost implications of a more efficient pathway [59].
-A key aspect of this clinical research is the close interaction with clinicians, opinion leaders and stakeholders, whose involvement is paramount to defining the clinical utility of any new technologies [7].
+For the early detection of brain cancer, this process was overviewed in a health economic assessment that characterised the current patient pathway and furthermore reported the cost implications of a more efficient pathway [59].
+A key aspect of this clinical research is the close interaction with clinicians, key opinion leaders and stakeholders, whose involvement is paramount to defining the clinical utility of any new technologies [7].

 Coupling this clinical question to an appropriate technique or technology is the next consideration.
 This may require technical developments or adaptations in order to best suit the clinical question, with automation a desirable feature of any new technology [60].
 For translation ATR-FTIR spectroscopy, novel point-of-care technologies including handheld and microfluidic devices have been discussed, as well as alternative IRE configurations for batch processing [20], [23], [61].

 Proof-of-concept studies are essential evidence of the utility of any new approach to a clinical question and will begin to define the potential benefit that can be bought to the clinical pathway.
-As previously discussed here, there are a wealth of proof-of-concept studies which address new and exciting clinical problems.
+A wealth of proof-of-concept studies have been completed.
 For cancer diagnostics, often the first step is a binary classification of disease versus non-diseased patients, with samples usually obtained from retrospectively stored biobanks.
-Sample numbers are often a limiting factor in development of new technologies, and a noticeable pattern in the literature is an alarming low number of patient numbers used to establish early utility.
+Sample numbers are often a limiting factor in the development of new technologies, and a noticeable pattern in the literature is an alarming low number of patient numbers used to establish early utility.
 The use of machine learning approaches often employed to classify between patients is heavily influenced by the number of patients fed into the training and testing of these computational models [62].
 Whilst these studies are useful at identifying potential use, often performance indicators are not reflective of true clinical performance.
-It has been suggested sample sizes in the range of 75-100 samples per class may be sufficient to establish good, but not perfect, classifiers at the proof-of-concept stage [63].
+It has been suggested that sample sizes in the range of 75-100 samples per class may be sufficient to establish good, but not perfect, classifiers at the proof-of-concept stage [63].
 More complex studies can be defined by observing other samples classes, such as expanding from binary cancer versus non-cancer questions, to further stratification with other diseases and disease sub-types, such as prostate cancer grading [19].